Thanks to my father, I'm a big foodie who's been cooking and baking since I was a young girl. Cooking is a passion that brings me joy.

 - 2-3 tablespoons onion, finely chopped

 - 1 teaspoon dry mustard

 - 1/2 teaspoon onion powder

 - Place olive oil, ketchup, white sugar, chopped onion, white vinegar, apple cider vinegar, lemon juice, dry mustard, Worcestershire sauce, celery seed, onion powder, paprika, chili powder, garlic salt or fresh garlic clove, salt and pepper in mixing bowl.

 - Whisk ingredients until well blended.
-Transfer to jar or bottle and refrigerate until needed.
+Transfer to a jar or bottle and refrigerate until needed.
 Remember to shake well before serving.
-I use the plastic squeeze condiment bottles because I find them perfect for storing my homemade dressings and dips.
+I use plastic squeeze condiment bottles because I find them perfect for storing my homemade dressings and dips.

 Homemade French Dressing

 The Difference Between French and Catalina Dressing

 "The manufactured version is sweet in taste and colored orange-to-red from the use of paprika and tomatoes.
 In manufactured versions, 'French dressing' is generally a pale orange and creamy, while 'Catalina French dressing' is generally bright red and less creamy in nature."